josephawonusi/Data-Analyst-Projects/README.md

 ## Project 3: LeBron James vs. Michael Jordan Dashboard
 This project involves a Power BI dashboard that compares the careers of LeBron James and Michael Jordan, highlighting their achievements, statistics, and overall impact on the game.

+## Project 4: NBA Playoff Prediction
+This project aims to predict NBA playoff appearances based on historical team statistics.
+By leveraging the nba_api, we collect and process data to build a predictive model.